 For sales kickoffs that consist of less than 50 people, you might be able to get by with Zoom or Microsoft Teams.
 Anything larger, you’ll need a platform that will push you to recreate your in-person event by offering a dynamically creative experience for both attendees and presenters.
 We’re able to integrate with several of the larger virtual event platforms, like Brightcove and On24, and can even build your own custom virtual event platform to meet your unique needs and expectations.
 When it comes to virtual platform design, be sure it offers flexibility for you to flex your creative muscle.

 Prep Speakers in Advance

 Presenting on video is much different than presenting on stage at a live event, not to mention much more technically involved.
-If you don’t properly coach your speakers, you’ll undoubtedly lose the precious attention of your attendees (and trust us, SKO is not the event to leave your sales reps’ minds wandering).
+If you don’t coach your speakers, you’ll undoubtedly lose the precious attention of your attendees (and trust us, sales kickoff is not the event to leave your sales reps’ minds wandering).
 Speaker training is a big-time commitment.
 It includes support in areas like tech checks, formatting slides, pre-recording sessions, audience engagement, and panel moderation.
 To be done right, it also requires both technology preparation and professional setup.